 Ghrelin and leptin, known together as the “hunger hormones” are two essential hormones that directly influence your appetite and food intake.
 Ghrelin is produced by cells in the gastrointestinal tract – aka, the gut – and its main role is to increase appetite.
 Leptin, on the other hand, is made in the small intestine, and it inhibits hunger and regulates energy balance.

-In a research study of 1,024 participants, researchers found that short sleep duration – 7.7 hours or less – not only was associated with a higher BMI; people who slept less also had lower levels of leptin and higher levels of ghrelin.
+In a of 1,024 participants, researchers found that short sleep duration – 7.7 hours or less – not only was associated with a higher BMI; people who slept less also had lower levels of leptin and higher levels of ghrelin.
 These changes in normal hormonal patterns usually result in more hunger and less satiety, which can lead to obesity and overweight.

 Though obesity can be caused by a myriad of factors, the process by which humans gain weight is fairly simple.
 When you consume more calories than you burn, your body ends up with more energy than it can spend.
 When this happens, the body stores leftover energy in adipose tissues (fat cells) to be used another time.
 If you consistently consume more calories than you burn, your body has to keep making new fat cells and enlarging the ones you already had.
 Conversely, if you decrease your calorie intake or burn more calories than you eat, your body doesn’t need to store as much energy, so fat cells eventually shrink.